"Failing to plan is planning to fail." - Alan Lakein

 Another common misconception is that estate planning is a one-off transaction; in fact, it should be an ongoing process, with your estate plan changes as you, your loved ones, and assets change throughout your life.
 If it's been years since you've reviewed your estate plan, it may be out of date, due to changes in the law or in your assets and family.
 Among the triggers that should cause you to have your estate plan reviewed and updated are marriage, divorce, the birth or adoption of a child, gradual or sudden changes in the value of assets, and changes in family relationship or in the physical and mental well-being of family members.

 For more information on California or Nevada estate planning, wills, living trusts, advance health care directives (living wills), and powers of attorney, please do not hesitate to contact us.
-Please note that, for those outside of driving distance of Reno, Nevada, services are provided remotely, with no in-person meetings.
+Please note that, for those outside of driving distance of Reno, Nevada, services are provided remotely, without in-person meetings.